 "Well was there any particular aspect of the ballet that caught your imagination?" ...
 "The dancin'." —Billy Elliot

 Jamie Mann is a triple threat from Westport, Connecticut, who splits his time between Hollywood and his hometown near NYC.
-He plays “Brody” on Netflix’s upcoming music themed show Country Comfort, starring Katharine McPhee and Eddie Cibrian.
-Jamie’s theater credits include “Billy Elliot” in Billy Elliot the Musical (Maltz Jupiter in FL, the Fulton in PA, Company Theatre in MA, and the Palace in NH), “Dunlap” in Because of Winn Dixie (Goodspeed Opera House), and a new Hunter S. Thompson musical by Joe Iconis in development for La Jolla Playhouse.
+He plays “Brody” on Netflix’s music themed show Country Comfort, starring Katharine McPhee and Eddie Cibrian, and Tate on Days of Our Lives.
+Jamie’s theater credits include “Billy Elliot” in Billy Elliot the Musical (Maltz Jupiter in FL, the Fulton in PA, Company Theatre in MA, and the Palace in NH), and “Dunlap” in Because of Winn Dixie (Goodspeed Opera House).
+He also was cast in developmental workshops for Stranger Things: The First Shadow (West End) and The Untitled Unofficial Hunter S. Thompson Musical by Joe Iconis (La Jolla Playhouse).
 He has danced with New York City Ballet in The Nutcracker, Swan Lake, and Harlequinade; with Alvin Ailey at the Apollo Theater; and as the “Prince” (several times) in The Nutcracker at Westport Country Playhouse.
 Jamie is represented by Innovative Artists and Edge Entertainment Management and is a proud member of Screen Actor's Guild and Actor's Equity Association.

 Guitar, Ukulele, Theatrical Flying, Stage Combat, Tennis, Swimming, Downhill Skiing (black terrain), Ice Skating, Roller Skating, Jump Rope, Hula Hoop, Gymnastics, Biking, Southern Accent, British Accent, Geordie Accent, Irish Accent, Conversational Spanish (lived in Spain for 5 years), Animal Lover